Gail O'Neill: Journalism

-O'Neill's journalism career has included freelance work for numerous television networks.
+O'Neill's journalism career included freelance work for numerous television networks.
 She was an original correspondent for CBS's The Early Show, which debuted in 1999, where she presented "Box Office Plus", a regular Monday feature.
 She had a reputation for being more skeptical and less of a cheerleader for the movie industry than her movie news correspondent peers on other networks.

-Subsequently, she performed as a host of CNN's weekly Travel Now series.
+Subsequently, she appeared as a host of CNN's weekly Travel Now series.
 She also served CNN as a correspondent covering other events.

 From 2004 to 2006, she hosted HGTV's Mission Organization, where she matched professional organizers with those in need of organization and remodeling.

 The White House has a tradition of inviting volunteers to assist with the holiday decorations.
 In 2005, they invited 50 volunteers.
 O'Neill hosted The White House Christmas 2005 for HGTV, and spoke with United States First Lady Laura Bush about the decorations and themes.

 In 2008, she was mentioned in retrospectives lamenting the state of the fashion world for black models in magazines like Ebony and Italian Vogue.
 The July 2008 Vogue Italia carried the headline "A Black Issue" and was dedicated to issues related to a lack of diversity in the fashion modeling industry, especially print ads, runway shows, and fashion editorials.
 O'Neill was photographed by Steven Meisel in its first photo spread.

-O'Neill continues to model actively, and she modeled for the 2009 Spring/Summer Calvin Klein ckOne fragrance campaign.
+O'Neill continued to model actively even after making the transition to journalism, and she modeled for the 2009 Spring/Summer Calvin Klein ckOne fragrance campaign.

+Death

+O'Neill died on October 10, 2023, at the age of 61.
+While the specific cause of O’Neill’s death is unknown, ArtsATL reported that she “had courageously fought a serious illness over the past two years.”